ElektraInitiative/libelektra/doc/tutorials/specification.md

 ## Getting Started

-Make sure you have `Elektra` installed on your local machine.
+Make sure you have `Elektra` installed on your local machine:

 ```
 kdb --version